Local Search and Your Brand

 If you own a business and have talked to a marketer even once in the last two decades you have heard of search engine optimization (SEO) in some way or another.
 SEO is an aspect of marketing focused on improving how businesses rank in search engine result pages (SERP).
 At times, this can seem a little like gaming the system, but at its core, SEO - particularly for local search - is also about good branding.
 See, search engines draw on data from points and aggregates across the web.
 Those data points are websites where your business has a listing - commonly referred to as a citation - and those listings/citations tell search engines who your business is, what it does, where it’s located, when it’s open, and even (to some degree) how active it is.

 Wait, what are citations?

-You are actually already very familiar with some of these citations sites but in short a citation is any place that your business name and business info appear on the web even if it is unlinked to your URL.
+You are actually already very familiar with some of these citations sites but in short, a citation is any place that your business name and business info appear on the web even if it is unlinked to your URL.
 The most common is citation source is Facebook - because are you really a real business if you’re not on Facebook?
-A complete Google My Business Listing is also a highly ranking factor that also feeds your Google Maps listing.
+A complete Google My Business Listing is also a high ranking factor that also feeds your Google Maps listing.
 (If you’re not on this already - get on it now!... and if you need help, let us know!)
-Yelp, Angie’s List, Bing and Yahoo are also at the top of the list.
+Yelp, Angie’s List, Bing, and Yahoo are also at the top of the list.
 However, there are literally dozens of these sites and although you have most likely never heard of some of them (Yalwa.com, anyone?) they all lend to the credibility of your brand when it comes to search.
 Here’s the tough part: even if you didn’t spend time creating a listing for your business on each of the unique sites that Google and other search engines find important, a listing already exists - and it could be incorrect or incomplete.
-Duplicate listings can exist on the same citation website, and if you’ve ever moved (as we have), even more confusion can come into play.
+Duplicate listings can exist on the same citation website, and if you’ve ever moved (as we have), even more, confusion can come into play.